jamescharters/BattleshipApi/README.md

 ## AWS EBS

-A version of this application is hosted on AWS EBS: [Link](http://battleshipapi-env.eba-9ntupae6.ap-southeast-2.elasticbeanstalk.com/swagger/index.html)

 Build the package for AWS EBS using `dotnet publish .\BattleshipApi\BattleshipApi.csproj -c Release`, zip the contents and upload.